vduruiss/SROpNet/README.md

 ## 2D Diffusion with Varied Diffusion Constant

-Here, each data sample corresponds to a solution to the 2D Diffusion equation with a different diffusion constant and different initial states
+Here, each data sample corresponds to a solution to the 2D Diffusion equation with a different diffusion constant and a different initial state

 https://github.com/vduruiss/SROpNet/assets/81578633/c682f9b9-8351-4a20-b979-c492c46eca6f